Last reviewed on 24th November 2021

 What is a buy to let repayment mortgage?

-A buy to let repayment mortgage is a loan used to purchase an investment property and both the capital and interest are repaid.
+A buy to let capital repayment mortgage is a loan used to purchase an investment property where both the capital and interest are repaid.
 As a result, the amount of interest and capital you owe will reduce as the mortgage is repaid.
-If you make all of your mortgage payments, you’ll own your buy to let property outright at the end of your term.

 If you own a buy to let outright, the rental income received will be all yours.
 Furthermore, if you sold the property towards the end of the term, you’re likely to make a capital gain.

-Benefits of having a buy to let repayment mortgage
+Advantages of having a buy to let repayment mortgage

 - You’ll own the property outright at the end of the mortgage term